Ebola-Chan-bot/Timers_one_for_all/README.md

 The only library you can choose any hardware timer you like to use in your timing function.
 Tones, square waves, delayed tasks, timed repetitive tasks are provided as building blocks for your own sophisticated multi-timer tasks.
 My library hides hardware register details for you.

-**Currently, for all APIs, only time length arguments can be specified at runtime.
+**Currently, for all APIs, only time length and RepeatTimes arguments can be specified at runtime.
 Other arguments are all template arguments, i.e., they must be known as constexprs at compiling time.
 I'll implement more runtime arguments if I have more free time.
 Pull requests are fully welcomed on my GitHub site.**
 # Timers
 All public APIs are under namespace TimersOneForAll, and require TimerCode as the first template argument.
 TimerCode indicates which hardware timer you want to use.
 Hardware timers vary by CPUs.
 For ATMega2560 (Arduino Mega), there're 6 timers:
 ## Timer 0